dewebdes/partizan/README.md

 - **process_hosts.cjs**: Cleans and processes host lists to remove subdomains and duplicates.
 - **randomWordlistGenerator.cjs**: Creates random wordlists from a main wordlist based on user input, distributing unique words across chunks.
 - **URL_Extractor.cjs**: Extracts and processes URLs from specified hostnames for detailed analysis and security checks.
+- **unique-urls.cjs**: Filters and groups unique URLs based on similarity to identify distinct URLs.

 ## Contributing